dirkbonhomme/pusher-client-node/README.md

 #### `channel_data` (Object)

-When using a secret with a private- or presence- channel, you might want to also provide a channel_data object containing identifiable information about the client.
+When using a secret with a presence- channel, you might want to also provide a channel_data object containing identifiable information about the client.

     var pusher = new Pusher('app_key', {
       secret: 'app_secret',